Меню:

 </plugin>

 Attention: version number could be changed as development continues.
 To find latest plugin's version number you can use sites mvnrepository or Jarvana, that contains information about packages, registered in Maven's repositories.
-Besides this, you can omit plugin version — in this case, Maven will automatically use latest available version.
+Besides this, you can omit plugin version — in this case, Maven will automatically use latest available version (although this isn't always good idea).

 <plugin>